Added to Saved items

 How are fibroids removed?

-There are several treatments for fibroids which include medical treatments, tablets or hormones and surgical treatments.
-There are kind of some in between which don’t remove the fibroids but shrink them.
-One of these is called the uterine artery embolisation where basically we cut of the blood supply to the fibroids so that it withers and fades away.
+There are several treatments for fibroids which include medical treatments, tablets, hormones and surgical treatments.
+Some treatments don’t remove the fibroids, but shrink them instead.
+One of these is called uterine artery embolisation where the blood supply to the fibroids is cut off, so that it withers and fades away.

 Another is called MRI focus ultrasound where high powered beams of ultrasound are directed at the fibroids using MRI control.
-Alternatively, key hole surgery or in the case of bigger fibroids, open surgery where the wall of the tummy is cut open, can be used to remove the fibroids.
+Alternatively, key hole surgery or in the case of bigger fibroids, open surgery where the wall of the stomach is cut open, can be used to remove the fibroids.
 This is called myomectomy.
 As a last resort, and these days not very often done is hysterectomy, where the whole womb is removed.

 How much can fibroids grow?

 There is a huge variation in the possible size of fibroids.
 Some women have lots of very small fibroids even as small as a pea.
-In some women however one single fibroid can grow into an enormous size, sometimes, up to maybe a 6 months size womb.
-Incase it is like this, it is highly likely you will be having symptoms including bloating of your tummy, pressure on your bladder, sometimes on your bowel, it can affect your fertility and of course heavy sometime painful periods.
+In some women however one single fibroid can grow very large .
+Very large fibroids can lead to symptoms including bloating, pressure on the bladder or bowel - and it can affect your fertility and lead to heavy or painful periods.

 Do fibroids shrink after the menopause?